MinecraftHopper/MinecraftHopper/_help/guides/securing-your-account/index.markdown

 Any strong password you choose should meet all these requirements:

-- It should be long (at least 10-12 characters), and have letters and numbers in it (symbols and punctuation aren't so important)
+- It should be long (at least 10-12 characters), and have letters, numbers and maybe some symbols and punctuation in it.
 - It should be one that you don't use on other websites.
 If another website you use gets hacked and your password there is stolen, all the other accounts you have with that password are at risk too.
 - It shouldn't contain any information such as your favourite food, your pet's name, or the town where you grew up.
 Anyone trying to hack you could potentially look up this information on your social media accounts and guess the password easily.